ibexa/documentation-developer/docs/guide/personalization/enabling_personalization.md

 ## Configure recommendation logic

-Wjen you enable the Personalization, you can go back to the Back Office, refresh the Personalization dashboard and proceed with [configuring the logic]([[= user_doc =]]/personalization/perso_configuration) used to calculate the recommendation results.
+When you enable the Personalization, you can go back to the Back Office, refresh the Personalization dashboard and proceed with [configuring the logic]([[= user_doc =]]/personalization/perso_configuration) used to calculate the recommendation results.